-Accreditation: The public recognition accorded to a professional program that meets established professional qualifications and educational standards through initial and periodic evaluations.

-Certification: The confirmation that an individual's academic qualifications comply with the standards for entry to the profession.
+recognition accorded to a professional at meets established professional qualifications tional standards through initial and periodic ation that an individual's academic qualifications in the standards for entry to the profession.

-Elective Studies: Courses offered within or outside the Program that provide opportunities for students to develop particular areas of expertise or to study topics of personal interest within the discipline of architecture.
+ered within or outside the Program that provide es for students to develop particular areas of r to study topics of personal interest within the ^t architecture.

-General Studies: Courses offered within or outside the Program that provide opportunities for students to develop a broad understanding of human knowledge in the arts and sciences, outside of the specific discipline of architecture.
+ered within or outside the Program that provide es for students to develop a broad understanding nowledge in the arts and sciences, outside of discipline of architecture.

-Pre-Professional Degree: A university degree that is intended by the institution to form a necessary part of a professional program in architecture but is not sufficient for CACB certification by itself.
-These degrees are evaluated by the CACB as part of the accreditation process and will contribute to satisfying the student performance criteria.
-The CACB maintains a list of pre-professional degrees offered in Canada.
+y degree that is intended by the institution necessary part of a professional program in a but is not sufficient for CACB certification by a degrees are evaluated by the CACB as part of tation process and will contribute to satisfying performance criteria.
+The CACB maintains a list essional degrees offered in Canada.

-Program Performance Criteria: The measures used to evaluate the Program for accreditation.
+es used to evaluate the Program for accreditation.

-Program(s): The particular curriculum, human resources, governance, and physical and administrative infrastructure used by an institution seeking accreditation.
+lar curriculum, human resources, governance, al and administrative infrastructure used by an eeking accreditation.

-Student Performance Criteria: The measures used to evaluate student outcomes and identify the skills and knowledge that graduates of the Program must attain for accreditation.
+res used to evaluate student outcomes and e skills and knowledge that graduates of the ust attain for accreditation.

-Understanding: The capacity to analyze, classify, compare, summarize, explain, and/or interpret information.
+ty to analyze, classify, compare, summarize, I/or interpret information